 This rightly raises concerns from subscribers, who ask questions like:

 “If they can’t be bothered to provide adequate support, how can I be sure that they are running the servers and the business with the privacy that they claim?”

-This is a valid question.
-For a VPN provider that clearly wants to sell its services globally, the lack of desire to support its clients leaves me utterly cold.
-A VPN service is there to help people to get privacy and online freedom.
-PIA appears to have forgotten this critical side of the service.
+This question is perfectly valid.
+For a VPN provider that obviouly desires to sell its services globally, the lack of desire to support its clients is rather shocking.
+A VPN service is all about helping people to get privacy and online freedom.
+PIA appears to have got a bit sloppy when it comes to this critical side of the service.

 Only a few years ago, PIA was gaining endorsements from online hubs like LifeHacker, Wired, and Gizmodo.
 Now, however, PIA is living off of those endorsements, which it plasters on its homepage like badges of honor.

-With an obvious will to gain subscribers from all over the world, one wishes that PIA would employ the few staff necessary to man a 24/7 live chat support service.
-This has become a staple ingredient of running a world class VPN service, and PIA is falling short.
+With an obvious will to gain subscribers from all over the world, one wishes that PIA would employ the few staff necessary to man a 24/7 live chat support.
+After all, this has become a vital element of a world-class VPN service, and PIA is falling short.

 Subscribing and setting up Private Internet Access VPN is an easy job.
 All one has to do is register with an active email address and make a payment.
 The level of anonymity depends entirely on you, and whether you decide to use Bitcoins or a gift card to subscribe.
 Doing this means that you could use a fake name in order to further protect you digital footprint.